ibm-cloud-architecture/refarch-integration-services/README.md

 ### Data Access Object Classes

-Implement the different DAOs to access the database.
+Those classes implement the DAO pattern to access the database.
 We are using a pure Java Persistence API implementation.
 We defined a BaseDAO for generic persistence operations like save, update, delete...
-Each DAO supports a specific entity and its CRUD operations.
+Then each DAO supports a specific entity and its CRUD operations.
-The following code example illustrates  typical JPA pattern of using predefined query defined at the entity level in the customer class:
+The following code example illustrates a typical JPA pattern of using predefined named query at the entity level:

 ```
 @Entity(name="Customer")